 Many women and girls feel paranoid about how they smell “down there”–you are not alone!
 The truth is, every female has her own signature scent, and if you have a sexual partner, your partner probably doesn’t mind it a bit.
-At the same time, if you’re feeling a little insecure, then it won’t hurt to make sure that you’re covering all of the bases when you wash your vagina.
+At the same time, if you’re feeling a little insecure, then it won’t hurt to make sure that you’re covering all of the bases when you wash your vagina to ensure you’re doing your best for your sexual hygiene.
 You deserve to feel clean and confident.

 - Clean the folds around your clitoris.
 Use your fingers to pull your vulva away from your clitoris.
 Gently scrub the skin on both sides of your clitoris with the washcloth.

 Wash your vulva and your vaginal opening.
 Also, scrub around your bikini line.

 Scrub your perineum.
 The perineum is the area between your vagina and your anus.